I am interested in doing undergraduate research, but I am not sure where to start. What should I do?

 How much of a time commitment is undergraduate research?

 Your individual time commitment will be determined by you and your research mentor.
-During the academic year, most undergraduates spend between 5 and 12 hours a week on average doing research.
-Summer research opportunities are typically full-time and require a 40-hr/wk commitment (although a few are part-time).
+During the academic year, most undergraduates spend between 5 and 12 hours a week on average conducting research.
+Summer research opportunities are typically full-time with some exceptions.

-The SOURCE Symposium and Poster Session is an opportunity for all undergraduate students to present their research and creative projects, whether current or recently completed, to the university community.
+Intersections is a celebration of undergraduate researchers!
+It is held three times a year in the summer, fall and spring (typically in August, December and April).
+Intersections provides an opportunity for all undergraduate students to present their research and creative projects, whether on-going or recently completed, to the university community.
 It also allows students not yet engaged in undergraduate research or creative endeavors to see the broad and diverse work that is being done across campus and learn how to get involved in research or creative endeavors.
-Finally, the SOURCE symposium and poster session allows the university community (faculty, staff, students, and administrators) to discover and celebrate the work of our undergraduate students.

 All undergraduate students who are or have been involved in research and/or creative endeavors are encouraged to participate.
 In addition, students who obtain any type of funding through SOURCE or an affiliated program are required to present at Intersections.